reactjs/hi.react.dev/content/docs/components-and-props.md

 React is pretty flexible but it has a single strict rule:

-**All React components must act like pure functions with respect to their props.**
+**All React कौम्पोनॅन्टस must act like pure functions with respect to their props.**

 Of course, application UIs are dynamic and change over time.
 In the [next section](/docs/state-and-lifecycle.html), we will introduce a new concept of "state".
-State allows React components to change their output over time in response to user actions, network responses, and anything else, without violating this rule.
+State allows React कौम्पोनॅन्टस to change their output over time in response to user actions, network responses, and anything else, without violating this rule.